microsoft/VSExtensibility/docs/new-extensibility-model/api/Microsoft.VisualStudio.Extensibility.Contracts.md

 Gets the type of the visualizer object source loaded in the debug target process to access the object to be visualized.
-When `null`, the default visualizer object source, which performs serialization using Newtonsoft.Json, will be used.
+When `null`, the default visualizer object source, which performs seribaalization using Newtonsoft.Json, will be used.

 <a name='M-Microsoft-VisualStudio-Extensibility-DebuggerVisualizers-DebuggerVisualizerProviderConfiguration-Equals-Microsoft-VisualStudio-Extensibility-DebuggerVisualizers-DebuggerVisualizerProviderConfiguration-'></a>
 ### Equals() `method`